 A student who wishes to drop a course for medical reasons or other acceptable cause after the session penalty date specified on the Academic Calendar for that term (last day to receive a W), may petition for assignment of W by submitting a Request for Assignment of W for Extenuating Circumstances form (AS-122A) available from the Assistant Dean for Student Affairs with the appropriate documentation of circumstances, (e.g., a letter from a physician or health care provider).
+This form is available from the AD for Student Affairs or the Director of Graduate Student Services.
 The petition requires the approval of the student's graduate director, the instructor of each course, and the dean of The Graduate School.
 A request for partial reduction (rather than complete) withdrawal for extenuating circumstances must include evidence (e.g., a written statement from a physician, counselor, or other qualified professional; or other documentation of extenuating circumstances) that a reduction in, rather than complete withdrawal from, student course work is appropriate.
 Students must be aware that liability for repayment of student loans and other financial obligations may apply.
 Note: W or WF does count as an attempt of the course.
 Only two attempts per course are permitted.